Over 1,000 Jet Airways pilots not to fly from Monday due to unpaid salaries

 After the meeting, Kharola said the carrier had money to operate 6-7 planes over the weekend and after that the lenders would have to decide how many jets it could fly after Monday afternoon, news channel ET Now reported late on Friday.

-Kharola said the company will meet bankers on Monday for infusion of funds in the interim, the TV channel said.
+Kharola said the company will meet bankers on Monday for an infusion of funds in the interim, the TV channel said.

 According to a Business Standard newspaper report on Sunday, Jet’s lenders, led by the State Bank of India, are considering a proposal to infuse 10 billion rupees ($144.55 million) to keep the airline afloat.